superfluid-org/sup-token/docs/USER_GUIDE.md

 - You must have available SUP tokens in your Reserve

-**Note**: After staking, there's a 7-days cooldown before you can unstake **Note**: The 7-days cooldown period is reset at every staking event
+**Note**: After staking, there's a 30-days Minimum Staking Period before you can unstake **Note**: The 30-days Minimum Staking Period is reset at every staking event **Note**: As staked SUP remain in your Reserve, delegation power is unchanged

 #### How to Unstake

 **Requirements**:

-- 7-day cooldown period must have elapsed
+- 30-day cooldown period must have elapsed

 #### How to Claim Staking Rewards

-Staking rewards are streamed directly to your Reserve.
+Staking rewards are accrued directly to your Reserve.
 You do not have to claim them, however, you may have to stake them to increase your share of the rewards.

 ### Liquidity Provision

-You can provide liquidity to the ETH/SUP Uniswap V3 pool to earn trading fees and a share of the penalties collected when other users withdraw their tokens.
+You can provide liquidity to the ETH/SUP Uniswap V3 pool to earn trading fees and a share of the community charge collected when other users withdraw their tokens.

 #### How to Provide Liquidity

-You can provide liquidity by sender ETH to your Reserve and calling the provide liquidity function.
+You can provide liquidity by sending ETH to your Reserve and calling the provide liquidity function.
 Every time you provide liquidity a new Uniswap V3 position is created.
 The corresponding NFT is stored in your Reserve.

 **Requirements**: